-'Cost to Achieve (CTA)' Non-recurring investment in initiatives which drive Barclays ambition to become the "Go-To" Bank.
+'Cost to Achieve (CTA)' Non-recurring investment in initiatives to drive cost and business efficiency across Barclays through rightsizing, industrialisation and innovation.

-Cost to income jaws' Relationship of the percentage change movement in total operating expenses relative to total income net of insurance claims
+'Cost to income jaws' Relationship of the percentage change movement in total operating expenses relative to total income net of insurance claims

-'Counter-Cyclical Capital Buffer (CCCB)' Regulatory Capital of up to 2.5% of risk weighted assets that is required to be held under Basel III rules to ensure that banks build up surplus capital when macroeconomics conditions indicate areas of the economy are overheating.
+'Counter-Cyclical Capital Buffer (CCCB)' CET1 Capital of up to 2.5% of risk weighted assets that is required to be held under CRD IV rules to ensure that banks build up surplus capital when macroeconomics conditions indicate areas of the economy are overheating.